 Summer in San Francisco is the season of free movies, shown mostly on big screens outdoors.
 Though you won’t be seeing first-run films, you can’t beat the price.
 And under the open sky, you can picnic and stretch out on a blanket.
 (Bring more blankets or layers to wrap around yourself).
-Here are some of the places in and around San Francisco to catch free flicks from June until September 2013.
+Here are some of the places in and around San Francisco to catch free flicks from June until September 2014.

-At the Top of The Mark, 19/F, InterContinental Mark Hopkins, One Nob Hill, San Francisco 94108.
-First come, first served.
+At the Top of the Mark, 19/F, InterContinental Mark Hopkins, 999 California St., San Francisco 94108.

 At Courthouse Square, 2200 Broadway St., Redwood City 94063.
 Limited seating available, or bring a blanket.